PhracturedBlue/mongodb-grafana-backend/README.md

 * Copy the whole mongodb-grafana dir into the Grafana plugins dir ( /usr/local/var/lib/grafana/plugins )
 * Restart the Grafana server.
 If installed via Homebrew, this will be `brew services restart grafana`

-### Install and Start the MongoDB proxy server

-* Open a command prompt in the mongodb-grafana directory
-* Run `npm install` to install the node.js dependencies
-* Run `npm run server` to start the REST API proxy to MongoDB.
-By default, the server listens on http://localhost:3333

 ## Examples